 Trauma is what happens in our body when our nervous system has been overwhelmed by an event.
 The window of tolerance1 is a helpful way of understanding our nervous system.

 When we are in the top zone we are in hyper-arousal (fight/flight), experiencing too much arousal and intense emotions such as anxiety, fear, adaptation, anger, irritation.

 When we are in the bottom zone we are in hypo-arousal, (freeze/immobility) experiencing too little arousal and feeling frozen, spaced out, numb or disconnected.

 In the optimal zone of the window of tolerance we are tolerating our emotions, feeling calm, present and alert.
 We can rest, digest and connect with others easily.

-Grounding is one way of helping you regulating your nervous system so you can stay within your window of tolerance.
+Grounding is one way of helping you regulating your nervous system, connecting with a sense of safety in your body, so you can stay within your window of tolerance.

 Step 2 – Gather objects for your kit